Yamkela5/routes/README.md

    - You can install **nodemon** using this command:
    `npm install -g nodemon`
  - Install `express-handlebars` that will use as a view engine.
-     Use this command to install `npm install express-handlebars --save`.
+     -Use this command to install `npm install express-handlebars --save`.